Here's Why You Should Retain BD (BDX) Stock in Your Portfolio

-Stiff Competition: BD, which plies its trade globally, faces significant competition from a wide range of companies, which include large medical device companies with multiple product lines, some of which may have greater financial and marketing resources.
-Non-traditional entrants, such as technology companies, are also entering the healthcare industry, and some among these may also have greater financial and marketing resources.
-BD faces competition on the basis of product features and other factors across all its product lines and in each market in which its products are sold.
+Stiff Competition: BD faces significant competition from a wide range of companies.
+These include large medical device companies with multiple product lines, some of which may have greater financial and marketing resources, as well as firms that are more specialized than BD is with respect to particular markets or product lines.
+The company faces competition across all its product lines and in markets in which its products are sold.

-Significant Consolidation: The medical technology industry has also experienced a significant amount of consolidation, resulting in companies with greater scale and market presence than BD.
-Traditional distributors are also manufacturers of medical devices, thus becoming BD's competitors.
-In addition, health care systems and other providers are consolidating, resulting in greater purchasing power for these companies.
-As a result, competition among medical device suppliers to provide goods and services has increased.
+Significant Consolidation: The medical technology industry has experienced considerable consolidation, resulting in companies with greater scale and market presence than BD.
+Traditional distributors are also manufacturers of medical devices, providing another source of competition.

-The Zacks Consensus Estimate for the company’s fourth-quarter fiscal 2021 revenues is pegged at $4.90 billion, suggesting a 2.3% improvement from the year-ago quarter’s reported number.
+The Zacks Consensus Estimate for the company’s first-quarter fiscal 2022 revenues is pegged at $4.76 billion, suggesting a 10.4% fall from the year-ago quarter’s reported number.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Laboratory Corporation of America Holdings (LH): Free Stock Analysis Report

 Becton, Dickinson and Company (BDX): Free Stock Analysis Report

 Thermo Fisher Scientific Inc. (TMO): Free Stock Analysis Report

 AMN Healthcare Services Inc (AMN): Free Stock Analysis Report